IRON MAIDEN - IRON MAIDEN

 It is hard to believe that it is now forty years since Iron Maiden's debut album was released.
 On 14th April 1980, the New Wave of British Heavy Metal (often shortened to the rather unwealdy accronym NWOBHM) found its first superstars and an album of excellence to rival any of the previous decade's prog rock classics.
 Iron Maiden had already had numerous line-up changes in the run-up to recording their eponymous album, even as late as their 14th November BBC session recording for Tommy Vance's Friday Rock Show on 14th December 1979, Vance having promoted NWOBHM acts since his engagement a year earlier.
 The Metal for Muthas compilation album also recorded in November 1979 also still featured Doug Sampson, and while an excellent drummer (the BBC session version of 'Sanctuary' is still for me the best), he left at the very end of 1979 due to health issues and had to be swiftly replaced by Clive Burr in time to record the new album in January 1980.

 The five on this album have a perfect balance achieved by pulling in different directions at the same time.
-Di Anno, sporting short spiky hair in contrast to the rest of the band, came unsurprisingly from punk, having been in a punk band called The Paedophiles.
+Di Anno, sporting short spiky hair in contrast to the rest of the band, came unsurprisingly from punk, having been in a punk band called The Paedophiles for its typical shock value.
 Stratton was more into the progressive and blues rock of such bands as Wishbone Ash and The Eagles.
 Murray's influences were more conventional for a metal guitarist: Blackmore, Hendrix and Kossoff.
-Burr, who sadly passed away in 2013, tragically for a muscular drummer from multiple sclerosis, had a huge impact on the next generation of speed and thrash metal drummers with his playing style.
-For me, his successor after The Number of the Beast, Nikko McBrain, while selected for his cameraderie with the band, does not approach Burr's level.
-Although Harris' early influences were prog bands like Genesis, ELP and Pink Floyd, he was conscious of keeping Maiden firmly within the limits of heavy metal, but did develop a unique playing style that is more like a rhythm guitar, often described as a 'gallop'.
+Burr, who sadly passed away in 2013 (tragically for a muscular drummer, from multiple sclerosis) had a huge impact on the next generation of speed and thrash metal drummers with his playing style.
+For me, his successor after The Number of the Beast, Nicko McBrain, while selected for his cameraderie with the band, does not approach Burr's level.
+If Harris has gallop, Burr has bounce, which proved popular with live audiences.
+Although Harris' early influences were prog bands like Genesis, ELP and Pink Floyd, he was conscious of keeping Maiden firmly within the limits of heavy metal, but did develop a unique playing style that is more like a rhythm guitar, often described, as said, as a 'gallop'.
 The later losses of Stratton, Di Anno and Burr would certainly help to make them more mainstream, but reduce the - dare I say the word - 'diversity' of styles.

 Lyrically, the first incarnation of Iron Maiden refreshingly and consciously avoided politics, as Clive Burr stated in interview.
 Even the cover of the single 'Sanctuary', included on the American version of Iron Maiden, that depicts mascot Eddie killing Margaret Thatcher had nothing to do with politics and everything to do with disgruntlement at the media claiming they were named after the prime minister of the time.
 In fact, Iron Maiden was named at the end of 1975.
 Politics certainly came in later, though, and who can forget the anti-White lyrics of 'Run to the Hills'?
 Iron Maiden takes in the darker side of the human condition in such songs as 'Prowler', 'Running Free' and 'Charlotte the Harlot', as well as high culture in 'Phantom of the Opera', flights of fancy in 'Strange World' and personal remembrances of Di Anno's recently deceased fighter pilot grandfather in 'Remember Tomorrow'.
 'Remember Tomorrow' in particular shows how poetic Maiden's lyrics can be: